supchyan/lolibar/README.md

 <div align=center><img src=https://github.com/user-attachments/assets/1deb7840-e859-4944-8464-441ff86af89c width=800 height=auto /></div>

 ## 🌸Pre-requirements
-All modding operations is highly recommended to do in `Visual Studio 2022`.
-Moreover, to build this project, you have to install `.NET8.0 SDK`.
-Actually, you can use other `.net sdks` as well, but `main branch` targets to `.net8.0`, so any issues with different `.net` versions you have to solve locally.
+All modding operations is highly recommended to do in `Visual Studio 2022+`.
+Moreover, to build this project, you have to install `.NET 8.0 SDK`.
+Alternatively, you can use other `.NET SDK` versions as well, but `master` branch targets to `.NET 8.0`, so any issues with different SDK versions you have to solve locally.

 ## 🌸Modding Basics
 Have you ever tried to write mods for video games?
-So, this toolkit provides the same vibes:
+So, this toolkit provide the same vibe:
 ```csharp
 namespace LolibarApp.Mods;